-Museum Development Officer teams (MDOs) across England provide advice on museum accreditation in their region.
-In London, the museum development officers provide this support as part of their general advice giving role and currently can do this online, over the phone, or through site visits.
-The following MDO's can offer localised guidance on the accreditation process:
+Museum Development Officer teams (MDOs) across the UK provide advice on museum accreditation in their region.
+In London, the Museum Development Officers provide this support as part of their general advice-giving role and currently can do this through online meetings, over the phone, or through site visits.
+The following MDOs can offer localised guidance on the accreditation process:

 Yvette Shepherd - Museum Development Officer, Organisational Health

 Yvette provides general support and advice for museums in the following boroughs in south and west London: Harrow, Brent, Hammersmith and Fulham, Ealing, Hounslow, Hillingdon, Richmond upon Thames, Kingston upon Thames, Merton, Sutton, Croydon, Bromley, Lewisham, Greenwich and Bexley.

 Helen O’Hara - Museum Development Officer, Central & East London

 Helen provides general support and advice for museums in the following boroughs in central and east London: Camden, Islington, Westminster, Kensington and Chelsea, Wandsworth, Lambeth, Southwark, City of London, Hackney, Tower Hamlets, Newham, Barking and Dagenham, Redbridge and Havering.